Welcome to the Ashburn Bandits New Player Information Page

 Please do not substitute other sport's equipment!
 For instance, a hockey helmet is not a substitute for a lacrosse helmet.

 Rental equipment details

 Bandits have an equipment rental program that provides most of the equipment you need for a reasonable price if you select that option when you are registering your player(s).

 Boys Rental Equipment Includes: helmet, shoulder pads, elbow pads, gloves

-Girls Rental Equipment Includes: stick, goggles
+Girls Rental Equipment Includes: girls lacrosse stick, goggles

 Girls Rental Equipment NOT included: mouth guard, cleats